looker-open-source/micro-admin-for-looker/docs/deployment.md

 - Deploy the repository to a server that will serve the API calls:
 	- Configure `server/config.json > serveUi:false`
 	- Configure `server/config.json > corsOrigin` to the origin that will serve the static UI files
-- Deploy the static UI to CDN/server:
+- Deploy the static UI to a CDN/server:
 	- Set `apiPrefix`, referencing the origin or URL prefix of your API server
 	- Make sure the CDN/server is configured to serve `index.xhtml` files as the default/index files for directories
 	- Deploy the files to the CDN/server